-As the social media content trends constantly rise to a new level, it became a reals struggle for businesses to bring the target customers’ attention to their social media profiles.
-You’re in a constant battle with competitors for your customer’s engagement and not only that, but the customers also became more unpredictable than ever.
+As the social media content trends constantly rise to a new level, it became a real struggle for businesses to bring the target customers’ attention to their social media marketing strategy.
+You’re in a constant battle with competitors for your customer’s engagement and not only that, but the customers also become more unpredictable than ever.

 According to Bob Cargill,

 “It’s true.
 Content may be king, but visuals rule.
 All the latest studies and statistics suggest that images on social media command more attention than text alone”

 Combining visual content with creative, clever, and engaging text can be a real marketing force that will increase your customer social media engagement.

 - Prostcon reports that over 34% of Twitter users are likely to retweet content with images.

 - According to WebFX, about 94% of your visitors’ first impressions relate to the site’s web design.

 - Visme states that 32% of marketers claim that visuals are one of the most important parts of their business.

 - According to Movable Ink, the information that is transmitted to the brain comprises of 90% visuals and 10% non-visual.